Javohir-Panjiyev/alphaTeam-ATM/README.md

 #Hello guys this project new authorizated online
-_This project more banks ATM siystems autamations_
+_This project more banks ATM systems autamations_

 ![This pictures our project information](img.png)